This salsa using garden fresh tomatoes, peppers and beautiful spices has incredible flavour.

-Slow simmer for up to 2 hours on medium heat stirring occasionally.
-Cook until desired flavor and consistancy is acheived.
+Slowly simmer for up to 2 hours on medium heat stirring occasionally.
+Cook until desired flavor and consistency is achieved.

 Ladle the salsa into hot jars.
 Clean the rims of the jars with a clean cloth.
 Add rings and tighten until just finger tight.
 Place all the filled jars into a hot water bath and process for 20 minutes.
 Allow to cool.